yunjie-yang/TuneMC/README.md

 - `new_expt`: a boolean variable used to specify whether you want to continue with an existing experiment (when you specify this to be `"False"`) or you want to start a new experiment (when you set it to `"True"`)

 **STEP 3: Run the tune**

-Now you should be able to run a MC tuning by simply executing the `master.py` code with command `$ python master.py` at the top-level
+Now you should be able to run a MC tuning by simply executing the `master.py` code with command `$ python master.py <tune_config.json>` at the top-level, where `<tune_config.json>` should be the config file described in the previous step.

 ### Monitor/visualize the tuning progress
 This part is not indispensible but provided for the convenience of monitoring the tuning progress.
 One can run `$ python get_tune_summay.py` once the tuning is up and running.
 It will generate a few plots that help monitoring the tuning progress.
 The plots are generated in the `./spearmint_space/plots` directory.
 The `save_results.py` code is provided for convenience to save a particular tune experiments.